(403) 635-3637

 • Contact

 One of the things we look for when inspecting indoor and outdoor natural gas appliances is to ensure that the proper gas valves are used.
+Gas ball valves require CSA approval in order to be used in combustible gas applications.

-Working with combustible gas is not something you want to mess around with.
+Working with combustible gas is not something you want to mess with.
 Gas ball valves are no exception, they are tested to 1.5 times the stated working pressure.
 The one exception to this is the CAN 3.16 valves because they already require much higher pressure.
 Here is what pressures the valves are tested at for the different ratings:

 1/2 PSI - Test Pressure 3 PSIG